 When celebrities undergo a hair transplant they often have little choice but to “go public” with it.
 This can be because they are spotted with an out-of-character shaved head, or pictured with the tell-tale, post-surgery red bumps on their scalp, as well as as the effects usually becoming apparent within a few months.
 These signs and the resulting transformation can start media and public speculation.
-To avoid this type of attention, many men – including some celebrities – try and avert the need for surgical hair restoration by beginning a tailored male pattern hair loss treatment
+To avoid this type of attention, many men including some celebrities try and avert the need for surgical hair restoration by beginning a tailored male pattern hair loss treatment

 and reversing hair loss, is something many men feel more comfortable with.
 As any new hair growth happens gradually it is entirely possible to have Male Pattern Baldness, and start losing hair to it, without anyone knowing.

 Using hair loss treatments

-In order to maintain results, treatment has to be ongoing – but this is also true when people have a hair transplant.
+In order to maintain results, treatment has to be ongoing but this is also true when people have a hair transplant.
 A transplant operation simply removes healthy “donor” hair from the back of the head and re-plants it on the front and crown, where it is needed.
-Because these are the areas that are most susceptible to Male Pattern Baldness, however, hairs surrounding the new grafts are as likely to fall out as the ones they have replaced – unless steps are taken to intervene.
+Because these are the areas that are most susceptible to Male Pattern Baldness, however, hairs surrounding the new grafts are as likely to fall out as the ones they have replaced unless steps are taken to intervene.

 - the enzyme which causes hair thinning and baldness in cases of male hair loss.
 The DHT will continue to attack hair follicles around the top of the head as surgery does not address this underlying cause.
 Finasteride 1mg

 Indeed, Nesbitt confirmed in 2016 that he was using both of these MHRA licensed and FDA approved medications to prevent baldness

 Genetic baldness is one of those unfortunate facts of life which at least half of all men will have to deal with.
 Those who want to challenge what nature has in mind have clinically-proven pharmaceutical options to do so.
 If they have perhaps left MPB treatment a little too late, then hair transplants may be an option too.
 The best place to start looking for advice in each instance is with a hair loss specialist

 and do not perform hair transplants, we can refer clients to highly reputable surgeons if they would like to explore invasive options.